Air Fryer Mozzarella Sticks – best method!

 Ted

-Hi Ted – I have this one.
+Hi Ted – The one I have is no longer available.
 I can’t say I’m absolutely in love with it, but it gets the job done.
 I wish they made them with larger baskets.
 But this one is easy enough to wash, and it heats up quickly and seems to have good air flow.
 I wouldn’t get one that stirs the food, because with recipes like these, it would ruin them.
 I think the ones with the perforated trays are more versatile.
 I hope that helps!